Meet the Retro Report Council of Educators

 Chuck Taft is an 8th grade history coach and department chair at University School of Milwaukee.
 Chuck tries (heavy on the try) to make the nation’s past come alive for 8th grade young historians through enthusiasm, activity, technology, humor, and massive amounts of Jolly Ranchers.
 He loves learning, ‘cuz learning is cool!

 Joe Welch, an American History teacher from suburban Pittsburgh, Pennsylvania, serves as the 2022 CCSSO Pennsylvania Teacher of the Year and was recently recognized as a Finalist for the 2022 CCSSO National Teacher of the Year program.
-He is also recognized as a Gilder Lehrman Institute Master Teacher and was recognized as Gilder Lehrman's National History Teacher of the Year in 2018.
-An Apple Distinguished Educator and National Board Certified Teacher, Joe is a strong believer in bringing diverse stories, personal emotions, and community connections into his lessons as well as fostering excitement for quality and engaging educational opportunities.
+He is also recognized as a Gilder Lehrman Institute Master Teacher and was recognized as Gilder Lehrman’s National History Teacher of the Year in 2018.
+An Apple Distinguished Educator and National Board Certified Teacher, Joe is a strong believer in bringing diverse stories, personal emotions, and community connections into his lessons.

 Ryan Werenka has been a Social Studies teacher for over 20 years in the Troy School District.
 Ryan was named the 2021 Michigan History Teacher of the Year by the Gilder Lehrman Institute of American History.
 Outside of school, Ryan loves spending time with his wife and 3 children, especially when cheering on the Detroit Pistons.